monk31/gateway_zigbee-3.0/README.md

 see Wiki for installation with a raspberry pi3

+Three kinds of device can be appairing in the zigbee network

 you must configure broker adress to set your smartphone

 you can download "Net Analyser" to scan your network at home

 I do a summary of topic that you can configure with your smartphone

-## topic state  -> "/sensor/state" + id device  : to know the feedback state of your smart plus or lamp
+ topic state  -> "/sensor/state" + id device  : to know the feedback state of your smart plus or lamp

-## topic tmemperature -> "sensor/tmp" + id device
+ topic tmemperature -> "sensor/tmp" + id device

+ topic humidity -> "sensor/hum" + id device